razerx100/Luna/README.md

 # Luna
 Window module using Win32.
 It's meant to be used with any of the Direct3D version and Sol.
-A pair of Keyboard and Mouse modules are required to manage Input Handling.
-Have a look at the Pluto module.
+Currently dependent on Pluto and GaiaX.
+Both of those can be replaced with similar Input and Graphics modules implementing the required interface.

+# Dependencies
+1: Pluto.
+2: GaiaX.

 # Third party library Used
 ImGui

 ## Instructions
-Put the import library .lib in the ***libs*** directory.
-Then run the appropriate Setup script to build the project with or without ImGui.
+Run the appropriate Setup script to configure the project with or without ImGui.

 ## Requirements
-cmake 3.11+.\
+cmake 3.21+.\
 C++20 Standard supported Compiler.